-The primary effort and purpose of the Veterinary Osteoarthritis Alliance (VOA) is the creation of a platform to advance the management of osteoarthritis by developing theoretical and practical training opportunities, by providing access to the latest research, evidence and technologies and by the facilitation of a multi-professional collaboration to address and improve the results of disease management.
+The primary effort and purpose of the Veterinary Osteoarthritis Alliance (VOA) is to create a platform to advance the management of osteoarthritis by developing theoretical and practical training opportunities, providing access to the latest research, evidence, and technologies, and facilitating a multi-professional collaboration to address and improve disease management results.

-Russel graduated from the University of Bristol Veterinary School.
-He has gained the following post-graduate qualifications: RCVS Certificate in Small Animal Orthopaedics, MSc in Orthopaedic Engineering and RCVS Advanced Practitioner in Small Animal Orthopaedics.
+Russell graduated from the University of Bristol Veterinary School.
+He has gained the following post-graduate qualifications: RCVS Certificate in Small Animal Orthopaedics, MSc in Orthopaedic Engineering, MSc in Stem Cells and Regeneration, and RCVS Advanced Practitioner in Small Animal Orthopaedics.
+He currently works as a referral surgeon in Mount Pleasant Veterinary Group, Singapore.

 Greg has significant experience of start-ups and management of SMEs within the veterinary and biotechnology sector.
 He was the founder and CEO of VetCell, the first company to use stem cells in equine medicine, in 2002.
 He later went on to develop the company Nupsala Veteriary Services which offers a comprehensive range of bio-therapeutics and bio-pharmaceuticals for treating tendon and joint disease.